Skip to main content

 The Climate Protection Program EITE rulemaking addresses emissions-intensive trade-exposed, or EITE, sectors and direct natural gas sources.
 EITE sectors include facilities like pulp and paper mills, iron and steel mills, semiconductor manufacturers, chemical and concrete manufacturers, and more that are exposed to competitive trade by the program.
 Direct natural gas sources are emissions-intensive, but do not operate in a designated trade-exposed sector and use natural gas distributed by an entity other than a natural gas utility.

 The rulemaking will also develop a schedule of reductions for these intensity values, ways to incentivize emission reductions at these sources, a benchmarking process for new sources, and any modifications to related rule divisions as needed for consistency.
+If DEQ does not adopt greenhouse gas emissions intensity benchmark values and reduction schedules for 2028, DEQ will distribute compliance instruments to EITE and direct natural gas sources as currently outlined in the program.

 Program background

-The Climate Protection Program sets an enforceable, declining cap on greenhouse gas emissions from fossil fuels used through Oregon.
+The Climate Protection Program sets an enforceable, declining cap on greenhouse gas emissions from fossil fuels used throughout Oregon.
 The program is designed to reduce these emissions by 50% by 2035 and 90% by 2050, and to improve public health and reduce environmental burdens in Oregon communities.

 Public involvement